owebeeone/datatrees/README.md

     a: Node[A] = Node('a') # Shorthand for Node(A, 'a')

 class E:
-    a: Node[A] = dtfield(init=False) # Shorthand for Node(A, init=False)
+    a: Node[A] = dtfield(init=False) # Shorthand for dtfield(Node(A), init=False)
 ```

-Here, the annotation arg is used to specify the class or function to inject if it is not already specified.
+Notably, the annotation arg is used to specify the class to inject if it is not already specified.
+(This feature is only availble for datatrees v0.1.9 and later)

 Here's an example showing how datatrees can simplify configuration for a database connection pool: